jdhao/blog_source/the_youtube_content_id_system.md

 content can be altered in a subtle way so that the system can not detect it is a pirated content.

-There are some research on this, for example, see [here](https://www.cs.umd.edu/~tomg/projects/copyrightattack/) and [here](https://arxiv.org/abs/1906.07153).
+There are some research papers on this, for example, see [here](https://www.cs.umd.edu/~tomg/projects/copyrightattack/) and [here](https://arxiv.org/abs/1906.07153).

 # References

 + https://www.blog.google/outreach-initiatives/public-policy/protecting-what-we-love-about-internet-our-efforts-stop-online-piracy/
 + https://www.streamingmedia.com/Articles/ReadArticle.aspx?ArticleID=78358
-+ Youtube content identification technology?: https://stackoverflow.com/q/649116/6064933
++ YouTube content identification technology?: https://stackoverflow.com/q/649116/6064933
 + Manipulating the YouTube Algorithm: https://www.youtube.com/watch?v=1PGm8LslEb4

 [^1]: Source here: https://www.tubefilter.com/2018/11/07/youtube-payouts-content-id/